- Type of projectInitiating project CCEA MOBA

 2017

-The Prague 8 municipal district has approved the conceptual urban study for the revitalization of the area.2018
+The Prague 8 municipal district approves the conceptual urban study for the revitalization of the area.

 2019

-The intention of CCEA MOBA for the revitalization of the area was approved by the Council of the Capital City of Prague.
-Over forty accessible rental spaces are planned to be created under the arches.
-As part of the plan, a unique strategy for the use of these spaces was adopted to ensure they are available for local residents’ businesses: 40% for commercial use (bars, bistros, etc.), 40% for creative activities (studios, workshops), and 20% for start-ups and emerging artistic projects.
+CCEA MOBA’s revitalization plan for the area is approved by the Council of the Capital City of Prague.
+The plan proposes the construction of over forty accessible rental spaces under the arches.
+A unique strategy for the use of these spaces is adopted to ensure they are available for local resident’s activities: 40% for commercial use (bars, bistros, etc.), 40% for creative activities (studios, workshops), and 20% for start-ups and emerging artistic projects.

 2020

-CCEA MOBA has started preparing the Pilot Arch project.
+CCEA MOBA begins preparing the Pilot Arch project.

 2021

-The project was taken over by the Transport Department of the Capital City of Prague, and together with the Technical Road Administration (TSK), the design was refined.
+The project is taken over by the Transport Department of the Capital City of Prague, and together with the Technical Road Administration (TSK), the design was refined.

 2022